FraunhoferIVI/openlr/SETUP.md

 * Clone this project
     * Fork it **(optional)**
     * click *Code* (green button) and copy the HTTP-Adress
-    * In a Command Prompt cd to a location you want the project in and execute
+    * In a Command Prompt navigate to a location you want the project in and execute
     ```bash
     git clone <HTTP-Adress>
     ```